-Often delivered in conjunction with our friends at Pride Sports UK, the aim of these sessions is to show how sports can talk about the importance of Pride to a broad audience, i.e. not just their LGBTQ+ audiences.
-This is one of many virtual workshops and presentations we’ve given in the last couple of years.
+Often delivered in conjunction with our friends at Pride Sports UK, the aim of these sessions is to show how sports can talk about the importance of Pride to a broad audience, i.e. not just those people who are LGBTQ+.

 “Our ‘Preparing for Pride’ webinar was a huge success thanks to Sports Media LGBT+.
 Jon gave everyone the confidence to communicate about LGBT+ inclusivity while encouraging and challenging everyone to go beyond the basics.
 Many organisations across horseracing are now proactively planning their own activity for Pride month.”Rose Grissell, Head of Diversity and Inclusion, British Horseracing Authority

 “It was fantastic to see the level of engagement the webinar received from all corners of the horseracing industry.
 There is a genuine desire to further the sport’s understanding and activity in this area and the webinar has helped to give organisations the confidence to take the next steps in engaging more fully with Pride month and LGBT+ inclusion more broadly.”David Letts, member of Racing With Pride and the Diversity in Racing Steering Group

 It can be challenging for those in sports media and comms roles to talk about the equality, diversity and inclusion work that their organisations are involved in, and specifically, the roles played by lesbian, gay, bi and trans people in terms of creating content, influencing workplace culture, and providing representation.

 The Sports Media LGBT+ Pride webinar was initially developed from a resources pack we produced in February 2020 titled ‘Rainbow Ready’ – a document of strategy advice and guidelines for anyone in a media and comms role in sport.
 This resource was updated for the Commonwealth Games in Birmingham in summer 2022.